medusajs/medusa/docs/content/add-plugins/minio.md

 ## Prerequisites

-A Medusa server is required to be set up before following along with this document.
-You can follow the [quickstart guide](../quickstart/quick-start.mdx) to get started in minutes.
+A Medusa backend is required to be set up before following along with this document.
+You can follow the [quickstart guide](../core/backend/install.mdx) to get started in minutes.

 ---